Formalizing Learning from Language Feedback with Provable Guarantees: Abstract

 \section{Abstract}

 Interactively learning from observation and language feedback is an increasingly studied area driven by the emergence of large language model (LLM) agents.
-While impressive empirical demonstrations have been shown, so far a principled framing of these decision problems remains lacking.
-In this paper, we formalize the Learning from Language Feedback (LLF) problem, assert sufficient assumptions to enable learning despite latent rewards, and introduce \textit{transfer eluder dimension} as a complexity measure to characterize the hardness of LLF problems.
-We show that transfer eluder dimension captures the intuition that information in the feedback changes the learning complexity of the LLF problem.
-We demonstrate cases where learning from rich language feedback can be exponentially faster than learning from reward.
-We develop a no-regret algorithm, called \algo, that provably solves LLF problems through sequential interactions, with performance guarantees that scale with the transfer eluder dimension of the problem.
+Despite impressive empirical demonstrations, so far a principled framing of these decision problems remains lacking.
+We formalize the Learning from Language Feedback (LLF) problem, assert sufficient assumptions to enable learning despite latent rewards, and introduce \textit{transfer eluder dimension} as a measure to characterize the hardness of LLF.
+We formalize the intuition that information in the language feedback governs the learning complexity, and demonstrate cases where learning from rich language feedback can be exponentially faster than learning from reward.
+We develop a no-regret algorithm, called \algo, that provably solves LLF problems through sequential interactions, with performance guarantees that scale with the transfer eluder dimension.
 Across several empirical domains, we show that \algo~performs well even when repeatedly prompting LLMs does not work reliably.
-Our contributions mark a first step towards designing principled interactive learning algorithms from generic language feedback.
+Our contributions mark an important step towards designing principled interactive learning algorithms using generic language feedback.